Travel with Child in a Taxi

 Do you live in a big city or travel and ride with your child in a taxi?

 This is for all the parents who transport their child in a taxi, car service or ride share where you don’t want to haul your car seat along with you.
 In big cities like New York and Singapore, this is how parents get around.

 We’ve heard from a couple of customers that were even advised by their doctor to do some things that were potentially unsafe for their child.
-(Read more crazy things CPS techs have been told doctors say in last week’s post.)
+(Read more crazy things CPS techs have been told doctors say in this post.)

 Why is this dangerous?